City Guide for: Kortrijk, Belgium

 Ypres

-A poignant and historically significant day trip, Ypres offers a powerful reminder of World War I. Visit the In Flanders Fields Museum, witness the Last Post ceremony at the Menin Gate, and explore the surrounding battlefields and cemeteries.
-Ypres is a place of remembrance and reflection, providing a profound and moving experience.
+Ypres is a city with a significant role in World War I history.
+Visit the In Flanders Fields Museum, attend the Last Post ceremony at the Menin Gate Memorial, and explore the surrounding battlefields and cemeteries.

 Travel Time